microsoft/WhatTheHack/999-SQLModernization/Coach/Solutions/Solution01.md

 Below are the requirements with coaches notes under each requirement:

 1. Must take advantage of PaaS services for easier administration
-    * This limits the choice to either Azure SQL Database or Azure SQL Database Managed Instance.
+    * This limits the choice to either Azure SQL Database or Azure SQL Managed Instance.
 Azure SQL Database is preferred.
 1. Database must be able to scale rapidly and easily for seasonal demand
     * Azure SQL Database offers the most flexibility here; in general the DTU Standard model will be fine3
 1. Requires database backups to be maintained for 1 year, with weekly granularity